georgerogers42/heroku-buildpack-racket/README.md

     -----> Building Racket Runtime Environment
     ...

-The buildpack will detect that your app has a `heroku-setup.mkz` in the root.
+The buildpack will detect that your app has a `heroku-setup.rkt` in the root directory.

 Hacking
 -------